SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ![granting permissions to azure ad application](media/apponly/azureadapponly4.png)

-Final step is “connecting” the certificate we created earlier to the application.
+Final step is "connecting" the certificate we created earlier to the application.
 Click on "Certificates & secrets" in the left menu bar.
 Click on the "Upload certificate" button, select the .CER file you generated earlier and click on "Add" to upload it.

 To confirm that the certificate was successfully registered, click on "Manifest" in the left menu bar.
 Search for the **keyCredentials** property.
 It should look like: